Skip to main content

 2. Pastelón

-If you love lasagna, then you’ll love the Puerto Rican version.
-Perhaps this dish is best to try after a full day of activities and shopping in San Juan, so you’ve worked up a hearty appetite.
-It’s made with layers of thinly sliced plantains, ground beef and topped with delicious, melted cheese to make your mouth water.
+If you love lasagna, get ready to fall head over heels for the Puerta Rican twist on this classic dish.
+It’s the perfect meal after a full day of exploring, relaxing, and shopping in San Juan, the kind that makes you work up a hearty appetite!
+Pastelón is made with layers of thinly sliced plantains, ground beef and then topped with delicious, melted cheese that’s sure to hit the spot.

 3. Alcapurrias

-One of the top things to do in San Juan is to spend time on beautiful beaches.
-When it’s time for a snack after a long day in the sun, follow the lead of the locals and try alcapurrias.
-They’re basically fritters, with a batter made of green bananas and stuffed full of yummy fillings such as crab, lobster or meat.
+When you’re in San Juan, it’s an absolute must to hit up the beautiful beaches!
+After a long day of soaking up the sun, follow the locals’ lead and treat yourself to some alcapurrias.
+These tasty bites are basically fritters, with a batter made of green plantains and stuffed full of yummy fillings like crab, lobster or meat.

 alcapurrias from puerto rico on a stick to cool down